DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * **Amara** - directly syncs your subtitles with Youtube, Vimeo, Facebook and Twitter without extra steps of download/upload( If you own the channel) and easy to use for collaborative translation after captioning.
 Used by TED and Udacity.
 * **Youtube Automatic Subtitles** - It’s also super easy to use.
 If your video is in English, they will start the auto-captioning at the time you upload your video.

+**Accurracy of speech recognition**
+Speech recognition accuracy can be as high as 90% when your video has one person in a quiet location speaking clearly using simple terms.
+In these cases, you should still allow time for cleaning up the file because even at the high quality level of 90%, this still means one in every ten words is wrong and that can grossly impact comprehension.

 ## 14. Sources